 Flexible Spending Accounts / Flexible Spending Arrangements (FSAs)

-Flexible Spending Accounts (FSAs), also referred to as flexible spending arrangements, are a type of tax-advantaged financial account that can be set up through a cafeteria plan in the United States.
+Flexible Spending Accounts (FSAs), also referred to as flexible spending arrangements, are a type of tax-advantaged financial account that can be set up through a cafeteria plan in the United States, much like a Health Savings Account, or HSA.

 An FSA can be set up by an employer for an employee.
 The account allows the employee to contribute a portion of their regular earnings to pay for qualified expenses such as medical care of dependent care costs.